I make $400k and am an avid saver for retirement – when do I stop flooding Roth accounts and focus on my tax deferred ones?

 © Canva | studioroman and joshblake from Getty Images Signature

-Planning for retirement is something everyone, regardless of income, needs to take seriously, but for high-income individuals, it really is a case of “mo’ money, mo’ problems.”
+Planning for retirement is something everyone, regardless of income, needs to take seriously.
+For high-income individuals, though, it really is a case of “mo’ money, mo’ problems.”

 The Rich Are Very Different From You and Me

-Moreover, he is able to take advantage of regulations that allow for what is known as a mega backdoor Roth strategy.
-This setup allows for employee after-tax contributions to be made up to the maximum annual addition limit, which can then be converted into his Roth Solo 401(k) or a Roth IRA.
+He is also able to pursue what is known as a mega backdoor Roth strategy.
+That approach allows after-tax employee contributions up to the maximum annual addition limit, which can then be converted into a Roth Solo 401(k) or a Roth IRA, providing access to tax-free growth that a direct Roth IRA contribution cannot.

 The Tax Arbitrage of ChubbyFIRE